IBM Displaywriter System: Hardware and ROS Embedded Programs

-The Displaywriter hardware, though in some ways comparable to the IBM 5150, did not use off the shelf components, an open architecture, or third party peripherals.
-The electronic components bear a physical resemblance to IBM's enterprise level hardware of the era, and in fact many components have been recycled from other systems, such as certain IBM-branded chips, the monitor (which is a recolored 3101 terminal CRT), or the disk drives.
+The Displaywriter, though often compared to the IBM 5150, was quite different internally.
+The Displaywriter did not use off the shelf components, an open architecture, or third party peripherals.
+The electronic components bear a physical resemblance to IBM's enterprise level hardware of the era, and in fact many components have been recycled from other systems, such as certain IBM-branded chips, the monitor (which is a recolored 3101 terminal CRT), the diskette drives, and the keyboard (which is from the IBM 5520 Administrative System).

 Electronics Unit

 The physical layout of the system electronics unit, which is the box that the CRT mounts to, consists of a power supply on one half, and cards containing different functions slotted into a backplane with six slots, labeled A-F, that IBM referred to as the system distribution board, on the other half.
 The system distribution board is passive and has no logic or components of its own.
 Instead, each of the cards that are inserted utilize the distribution board as an extension of the system bus.
 The "system card", which is inserted into slot B of the distribution board, contains most of the functions that would be expected on a PC mainboard, including: clock, central processor, ROS ("Read Only Storage", aka ROM), keyboard adapter, interrupt controller and direct memory access controller.
 However, RAM is not part of the system card and is instead attached as a discrete card in slot E and in some cases also slot F. The disk controller is not located within the electronics unit at all and is instead located within the unit containing the floppy disk drives.
 Additionally, with some communications configurations, the communications adapter is also located inside the floppy drive unit.
 These two things necessitated the extension of the system bus outside of the electronics unit through a cable to the drive unit.
 There is a blue berg connector on the reverse side of the system card that facilitates this.
 Slot A on the distribution card will contain the communications card when it is not located in the disk unit.
 Slot C will contain a feature card and slot D always contains the display adapter card.